hassannaveed1997/SentimentAnalysis/README.md

 # SentimentAnalysis
 Sentiment analysis on text messages

 If you have downloaded the pickle files, you can skip straight to step3.
-If the files need to be generated, follow step one and two.
+If the files need to be generated project.py will result in an error, you will need to follow step one and two.

 STEP 1) Preprocessing:
 Run textProcessing.py from the command line using: